 Consistency: As with any other weight-loss method, you need to keep using it for a long period if you want it to work.

-Also, intermittent fasting changes hormone levels to make weight loss easier.
+Also, it changes hormone levels to make weight loss easier.
 In addition to lowering insulin levels and increasing growth hormone levels, the release of the fat-burning hormone norepinephrine is increased (norepinephrine).
 Due to these changes in hormones, short-term fasting can increase your metabolic rate by 3.6-14%.
 By helping you eat less and burn more calories, intermittent fasting causes weight loss by changing the calorie equation on both sides.
-However, keep in mind that the main reason for your success is that intermittent fasting helps you eat fewer calories overall.
+However, keep in mind that the main reason for your success is that it helps you eat fewer calories overall.
 If you binge and eat large amounts during your feeding periods, you may not lose weight at all.